Douthett murder: Michael Douthett jailed for shooting dead his wife

-Now she hopes sitting behind bars for life will see Douthett controlled in the same way as she says he controlled his wife, Patricia (Trish) Douthett.

-Barbara Wallis read her victim impact statement to the High Court at Rotorua this morning at the sentencing of Michael Douthett, 59, after he previously pleaded guilty to murdering Trish, 50, on November 26 last year and a charge of dangerous driving.
+The four children of a man who killed his wife say they still love and support their dad and know he wouldn't have committed such a violent murder if he wasn't suffering depression.

-Today Justice Anne Hinton sentenced Michael Douthett before a packed public gallery, to life in prison with a minimum non-parole period of 10 years.
+Today Justice Anne Hinton sentenced Michael Douthett to life in prison with a minimum non-parole period of 10 years after previously pleading guilty to the murder of his former wife, Patricia (Trish) Douthett, 50, on November 26 last year as well as a charge of dangerous driving.

-As his sentence was handed down Michael Douthett sat motionless in the dock.
+As his sentence was handed down before a packed gallery, Michael Douthett, 57, was motionless in the dock.

+Michael Douthett shot and killed his wife in the couple's family home they shared during their 25 years together.
+It was also the home where Trish grew up as a child.

+Despite Michael Douthett's children and own family being supportive of him, the court heard Trish Douthett's two sisters who were not.

+She said he had been hearing voices in his head and on the day of the murder he heard voices saying "hurry up get it done".

+She said Michael Douthett had undergone several examinations by medical experts and she concluded that while his mental health was causative, it was in no way an excuse.

-Only a few months earlier, Trish Douthett had left her husband after 25 years of being together but she had to return daily to their family home to run the farm.
+Trish Douthett had left her husband a few months before she died but she had to return daily to their family home to run the farm.

 According to a summary of the facts, Michael Douthett loaded a rifle and hid it in the bed of the master bedroom.